AlexanderWagnerDev/keyhelp-dark-mode/README.md

-# KeyHelp Dark Mode – Neutral Gray Theme
+# KeyHelp Dark Mode

 This repository provides a custom **dark mode CSS theme** for the KeyHelp control panel.
 A CSS theme that turns the KeyHelp interface into a dark, neutral gray style with clearly readable text and a customized code editor.

 ## Features

-- Neutral dark background for the whole panel
+- Dark background for the whole panel
 - Styled header, sidebar, cards and panels
 - Unified table design for system information and lists
 - Dark form inputs, selects and textareas